Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Canned

-Your design team starts with a Figma UI design system kit like Untitled UI—full of components and styles to kick off the project.
-But soon, it becomes clear the design doesn’t fit the brand, and developers spend hours adjusting components for the codebase.
-The quick start becomes a tangle of delays.
-Nightmare.
+Your design team kicks things off with a pre-built Figma UI Kit and Design System.
+It's full of components and styles to get things moving fast.
+Looks good at first.
+But then, the designs don’t fit the brand, and developers spend hours adjusting components for the codebase.
+That fast start?
+It quickly turns into a series of delays.

 Choose a design system that matches your codebase from the start.